amarinjs/sitio/_posts/2023-01-17-IKE-states.md

 When a router is performing main mode Internet Key Exchange (IKE) peering, the IKE states will appear in the output of show crypto isakmp sa command in the following order:

 - MM_NO_STATE
+  Occurs when the Internet Security Association and Key Management Protocol (ISAKMP) security association (SA) has been created but the peers have not yet agreed on ISAKMP SA parameters.
 - MM_SA_SETUP
+  Occurs when the peers have agreed on the ISAKMP SA parameters but have not yet exchanged Diffie-Hellman (DH) public keys.
 - MM_KEY_EXCH
+  Occurs when the peers have exchanged DH public keys and have generated a share secret but the ISAKMP SA has not yet authenticated.
 - MM_KEY_AUTH
+  Occurts when ISAKMP SA authentication is successful; the peer should then immediately transition to the QM_IDLE state.
 - QM_IDLE
+  Is the normal, authenticated state for an ISAKMP SA.
+When a router is in the QM_IDLE state, the SA can be used for quick mode exchanges with the remote peer.

 ### Example